bnb-scs/bnb-scs.github.io/source/index.html.md

 * Some background of your project, business scenario, etc.. for example: DeFi wallet Dex
 * When will your business be fully in production?
-* What’s your rollout plan in production?
+* What's your rollout plan in production?
   * like 10% on Dec 10th, 50% on Dec 15th, ...
-* What’s the estimated QPS you will put on our API when fully roll out?
+* What's the estimated QPS you will put on our API when fully roll out?

 Then HashDit expects for the API key to be included in all API requests to the server in a header that looks like the following: